Ryan Williams (entrepreneur): Recognition and awards

+In late 2024, he was awarded a Beacon Award by the Ellis Island Honors Society at its Medals of Honor ceremony, based on "entrepreneurial impact, leadership in innovation, commitment to diversity and inclusion, and contributions to the broader community."

 Personal life

 As a native of Baton Rouge, Louisiana, Williams is a fan of LSU football.
-He lives in Brooklyn, New York and has two children.
+He lives in Brooklyn, New York and has three children.
 He has discussed his mission as an entrepreneur of color in a field that suffers "an outsized lack of diversity" and says "I've never let anyone outwork me."
 In a 2019 CNN interview, he stated his goal to be judged on his performance alone: "at the end of the day, it's about results and what you're able to deliver, not about the color of your skin."

 In 2020, he revealed that his great-great-grandmother, Addie Lynch, was born on a plantation in the late 1800s to a mother who had been enslaved.
 He described it as part of his personal heritage that informed his decision to mark Juneteenth as a holiday within Cadre to help the company and country grow from past inequities, and build a more perfect society and union.